jwohlin2/CAD_Quoting_Tool/README.md

 engineering data.
 It loads customer CAD (STEP/IGES/STL/DXF), applies quoting heuristics, and optionally calls a local Qwen vision model to propose override values for the standard quoting variables.
-The Tkinter UI also exposes override, audit and debugging panels so estimators can review generated quotes before export.
+The Tkinter UI also exposes override and debugging panels so estimators can review generated quotes before export.

 ## Prerequisites